-In 2005, Team Ico released its second game, Shadow of the Colossus for the PlayStation 2, and personally, I find it is one of the most unique video games ever made; to put it simply, there is no other game out there quite like it.
-Aside from being a critically-acclaimed PlayStation 2 exclusive with beautiful landscapes, Shadow of the Colossus is also one of the most alluring tragedies ever told in a video game; a grand masterpiece that stands as living proof that video games can be (and are) a work of art.
+In 2005, Team Ico released its second game, Shadow of the Colossus for the PlayStation 2, and personally, I find it is one of the most intriguing video games ever made; to put it in simplistic ways, there is no other game out there quite like it.
+Aside from being a critically-acclaimed PlayStation 2 exclusive with beautiful landscapes, Shadow of the Colossus is also one of the most alluring tragedies ever told in a video game; a true masterpiece that stands the test of time and is living proof that video games can be (and obviously are) a work of art.

 Nearly thirteen years after its initial release, Sony Interactive Entertainment announced that this gaming gem was being remade for the PlayStation 4 last year.
 With the game’s official launch less than a month away, I wanted to take some time to share a personal retrospective on this title in honor of its forthcoming release.